Habatakurikei/llmmaster/README.md

 ### Initial arguments for LLMMaster

 - There is a limit to the number of LLM instances that can be created at once.
-This limit is adjustable by one of the new arguments, `summon_limit`, default is 100.
+This limit is adjustable by one of the new arguments, `summon_limit`, default is 150.
+This value must be a positive integer.
-- If you apply multiple model entries in a single LLMMaster instance, running simultaneously, each entry will start in a certain period of interval.
+- If you apply multiple model entries in a single `LLMMaster` instance, running simultaneously, each entry will start in a certain period of interval.
 This is a strict limitation of providers for security reason.
 The minimum interval should be 1 second but this value is adjustable with another argument `wait_for_starting`.
+This value shall be a positive float suitable for `time.sleep()`.

 Both arguments shall be set in the following manner: